 Denver Broncos beat Buccaneers to win AFC West title

-Broncos quarterback Peyton Manning celebrates during a game against the Buccaneers on Dec.
-2, 2012.
+Broncos quarterback Peyton Manning celebrates during a game.
 (Photo: CBS Sports)

 DENVER – The Denver Broncos clinched the AFC West with a win over the Tamp Bay Buccaneers Sunday.